 Economic Analysis with News Sources#

 New analytical techniques have increased the role of non-traditional data sources for economic analysis, including text-based data.
-This research explores the use of text-based data from news articles, using natural language processing (NLP), to fill key data gaps on economic sentiments and prices, offering insights into relevant economic trends across the Pacific region.
+This research explores the use of text-based data from news articles, using natural language processing (NLP), to fill key data gaps on economic sentiments and prices, offering insights into relevant economic trends across the East Asia and Pacific region.

 Data Sources#